 3. Telephone.
-Contact IDX at 833-905-3226 to gain additional information about this event and speak with knowledgeable representatives about the appropriate steps to take to protect your credit identity.
+Contact IDX at 1-800-939-4170 to gain additional information about this event and speak with knowledgeable representatives about the appropriate steps to take to protect your credit identity.

 4. Review your credit reports.
-We recommend that you remain vigilant by reviewing account statements and monitoring credit reports.
+It is always a good practice to be vigilant for incidents of fraud by reviewing account statements and monitoring credit reports.
 Under federal law, you also are entitled every 12 months to one free copy of your credit report from each of the three major credit reporting companies.
 To obtain a free annual credit report, go to www.annualcreditreport.com or call 1-877-322-8228.
 You may wish to stagger your requests so that you receive a free report by one of the three credit bureaus every four months.